 The purpose of the Program is to ensure grid reliability services to the National Electricity Market, contribute to the reliability and security of the electricity grid in Victoria and safeguard against impacts to electricity security in the event the Portland Aluminium Smelter (Portland) was to close.

-The Program will do this by providing Portland with funding in the form of an ad hoc grant to underwrite revenue earned by Portland through its participation in the Reliability and Emergency Reserve Trader mechanism up to a maximum amount of $19.2 million per year.
+It is intended the Program will do this by providing Portland with funding in the form of an ad hoc grant to underwrite revenue earned by Portland through its participation in the Reliability and Emergency Reserve Trader mechanism up to a maximum amount of $19.2 million per year.
 The funding reflects the unique characteristics of Portland in the electricity grid in Victoria.

 Section 6 – Specified Legislative Power